 - Endlessly scalable, which means high resolution with a small file size

-- Text can be converted into path and modified easily
+- Text can be converted into a path and modified easily

 - Faster editing and correcting